2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2005-P Satin Finish Special Strike Nickel Value

 The 2005-P Satin Finish represents a unique collector product from Philadelphia.
-These coins feature distinctive matte-like surfaces different from regular circulation strikes.
+These coins feature distinctive matte-like surfaces produced by a special striking process that differs from both proof coins and regular circulation strikes.
 The U.S. Mint included them exclusively in annual uncirculated mint sets.
+Production totaled 1,160,000 coins from Philadelphia across both reverse designs.

 2005-P Satin Finish Special Strike Bison